Henzer3/search-server/README.md

+# Soon
+A full-fledged authorization and frontend microservice will appear in the near future

 # XKCD Search Service

 Search and indexing service for XKCD comics with database-backed search, in-memory index search, JWT-protected critical operations, event-driven index synchronization through NATS, and metrics exposure for monitoring.